PyGSDR/PyGS/instruction_gsr_examples.md

     ```
   - **Attention**:
-    - If both options are specified, i.e., ```FR_list=SFR_detection_list, eventNo=53, timeStart=datetime(2018,8,28,0,24,0), timeEnd=datetime(2018,8,28,0,32,0)```,
+    - If both options are included, i.e., ```FR_list=SFR_detection_list, eventNo=0, timeStart=datetime(2018,8,28,0,24,0), timeEnd=datetime(2018,8,28,0,32,0)```,
-    - Will prioritize timestamps from the detection result.
+    - Will prioritize timestamps from the detection result and neglect ```timeStart and timeEnd```.

 ## 2. Obtaining the flux rope axis
 In this section, we will introduce how to proceed the reconstruction with the detection result and how to select the flux rope axis via the reconstruction.

 ### 2.1 From the detection result
 - Skip the rest of Section 2.
 Go to Section 3.
-  - Since we use the detection result, the flux rope axis will also be extracted automatically.
+  - Since we use the detection result, the flux rope axis will be extracted automatically as well.
   - Actually, the reconstruction is already started by copying the code block in Section 1.
 - If specifying timestamps manually in the last step, go to Section 2.2 to obtain a new axis.

 ### 2.2 From reconstruction
 - Keep those lines above the main function ```reconstruction(...)```.
 - Turn on ```adjustAxis``` in ```reconstruction(...)```.
-- Here, we would like to use timestamps of detection event No.53 while getting a new axis.
 - It will pop up four figures to let you decide whether this is a good axis.
 - Provide an answer on the terminal to proceed (see detailed info below).
+- Here, we would like to use timestamps of detection event No.0 while getting a new axis.

   ```python
   import pickle